-- don't write, “I was given a 75 on my paper and I disagree, we need to meet immediately.
+- Avoid writing, “I was given a 75 on my paper, and I disagree; we need to meet immediately.
 I’ll be coming on Tuesday during your office hours to discuss why you didn’t give me a 90 on my paper”.

 Shows the instructor you have done your part in trying to solve the problem by describing what you have done already and what you're expecting to do next.
 Outline any resources, persons, or materials you used when attempting to address the problem yourself.
-Propose solutions you have considered or if you're looking for confirmation/reassurances.
+Propose solutions you have considered or if you're looking for confirmation/reassurance.
 Offer a variety of available dates/times for a meeting to occur for you both to work collaboratively on your problem.
-List any applicable resources you can bring with you to the meeting (ex. drafts, articles, course textbook, etc).
+List any applicable resources you can bring to the meeting (e.g. drafts, articles, course textbook, etc.).

 Your closing line will mirror the formality you used in your greeting.
 Show your instructor gratitude for their time and consideration of your correspondence.

-- “thank you for the time to consider my request”
+- “Thank you for taking the time to consider my request”

 - "I look forward to collaborating with you on XYZ"